furax3306/CitationX/README.md

 Modifications :

-- Walker added (The walker "w" key work, for charts use "shift" + "w" instead)
+- Walker added (The chart view "w" key is remapped for walker forward, so now for charts view use "shift" + "w" instead)
-- Pushback added
+- Pushback added - Pushback added (with "Forklift" model)
-- Spoiler corrected
+- Spoiler corrected (original was not enough effective)

 Updated 01/03/2026